tatmanblue/Cogitatio/README.md

 # Cogitatio CMS
 A Simple blog CMS written in C#/Blazor.
 You can see it working on [my blog site](http://blog.tatmanblue.com/).

+Why Cogitatio CMS and not using a well established CMS?
+Good question.
+You can [read about it](http://blog.tatmanblue.com/post/thank-you-chatgpt-1823) a bit in my blog post.
+The short answer is time.
+In the time it took for me to learn and configure an established CMS system, I wrote Cogitatio and had it deployed.
+Granted, Cogitatio is very lightweight but I have what I needed to run my own blog.

 ## Basics